 If you want to visit Sabor de la Montaña, it is around a 50-minute drive from Sámara and is up in the mountains.
 It’s certainly a restaurant in Sámara for the more adventurous.

-Sabor de la Montaña is open from 9 am to 5 pm Monday to Thursday, 9 am to 8 pm on Friday, and 9 am to 9 pm on Saturday and Sunday.
+Sabor de la Montaña is open from 9 am to 8 pm Wednesday to Sunday and closed Monday and Tuesday.

 6. MamaGui – Best Authentic Italian Food